frsong/tf-examples/README.md

 Test accuracy = 0.9733999967575073
 ```

-* `mnist_cnn_model.py`, `mnist_cnn_train.py`, and `mnist_cnn_test` do the same but demonstrate a more canonical way to organize code for such projects.
-They also demonstrate how to use variable scopes, saving and restoring models, and using TensorBoard to monitor training progress.
+* `mnist_cnn_model.py`, `mnist_cnn_train.py`, and `mnist_cnn_test` do the same but with dropout, and demonstrate a more canonical way of organizing code for such projects.
+Includes variable scopes, saving and restoring the model, and using TensorBoard to monitor training progress.

-## Variational autoencoder for MNIST
+## Variational autoencoder with MNIST

 * `vae.py` is a simplified version of the code from https://jmetzen.github.io/2015-11-27/vae.html.